webquiz/release/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Your system:**
-To help troubleshoot please cut-and-paste the output of the command `webquiz --diagnostics`, when run from a terminal on your computer.
-Please post the actual output and not a screenshot.
+To help troubleshoot please cut-and-paste the output of the command `webquiz --diagnostics`, when run from a terminal on your computer (this required WebQuiz 5.3 or later).
+Please post the actual output of the command rather than a screenshot.

 ```